pavedroad-io/blueprints/microservices/ga/datamgr/README.md

 # Working with your new {{.NameExported}} microservice

 ## git
 The build system requires git source code management.
-If the directory you choose to generate your service is not under git control, do the following after executing your template.
+If the directory you choose to generate your service is not under git control, do the following after executing your template:

     git init
     vi .gitignore
     # add .templates/*